Gaja1996/LoanCAlculator/README.md

 # LoanCalculator
-# Used HTML,CSS and Javascript
-# We can get exact loan value through this Calculator
+Used HTML,CSS and Javascript.
+We can get exact loan value through this Calculator